-- 1) The Originator repurchases Receivables prior to their designation as uncollectible from the Company.
+- 1) The Originator, in its capacity as an active servicer of the Company, has opted to proactively repurchase any Receivables prior to their designation as uncollectible repurchases however it is not required to so in accordance with the offering circular.
 As a result it has not incurred a loss since inception.
-The magnitude of the aforementioned repurchases has been historically low compared to the underlying loan portfolio as a whole, as well as compared to the credit protection mechanisms in place (€7.3m for 2020, €1.5m post balance sheet date and up to 30 May 2021). - 2) Credit enhancement provided through the Class B Notes (€66.6m) and reserve fund account (2020: €23.3m, 2019: €45m) funded through a loan from the Originator; and - 3) The income from the Receivables is expected to exceed the interest payable on the Notes issued by the Company.
+The magnitude of the aforementioned repurchases has been historically low compared to the underlying loan portfolio as a whole, as well as compared to the credit protection mechanisms in place (€7.3m for 2021, €1.1m post balance sheet date and up to 30 March 2022). - 2) Credit enhancement provided through the Class B Notes (€66.6m) and reserve fund account (2021: €6m, 2020: €23.3m) funded through a loan from the Originator; and - 3) The income from the Receivables is expected to exceed the interest payable on the Notes issued by the Company.
 This excess spread is available to make good any reductions in the principal balance of the Receivables as a result of defaults by borrowers.
-The deferred purchase consideration as of 31.12.2020 amounted to €55.8m (2019: €85.2m).
+The deferred purchase consideration as of 31.12.2021 amounted to €102.9m (2020: €55.8m).

-Therefore, total credit enhancement (ignoring future excess spread) is €145.7m (2019: €130m).
-If the Originator was to have ceased repurchases of receivables, this credit enhancement would absorb 19 times (2019: 17) the "losses" implied by the level of repurchases in 2020.
+Therefore, total credit enhancement (ignoring future excess spread) is €175.5m (2020: €145.7m).
+If the Originator was to have ceased repurchases of receivables, this credit enhancement would absorb 24 times (2020: 19) the "losses" implied by the level of repurchases in 2021.